-O. Will my child's class be checked?
+Q. Will my child's class be checked?

-A. No. Screening for nits is not an accurate way of predicting if children are or will be, infested.
+Screening for live lice has not been proven to have a A. No. Screening for nits is not an accurate way of significant effect on the incidence of head lice in predicting if children are or will be, infested. school.